-Pretty sweet — 10 months ago
+Pretty sweet — a year ago

 Monthly WTF wine group.
 Special event this month as Ben provided all ‘80s Napa cabs.
 A few of us chipped in and provided some whites/bubbly.